austin-putz/Genomic_Selection/Single_Step/README.md

 ## APY

 Algorithm for Proven and Young (APY) was created by I. Misztal (2014, 2016).
-This algorithm uses the fact that there is limited information in the G matrix.
-You only need to do the direct inverse of a subset of animals in G and then use recursion to get the rest of the inverse.
+This algorithm uses the fact that there is limited information in the **G** matrix.
+You only need to do the direct inverse of a subset of animals in **G** and then use recursion to get the rest of the inverse.
 This has proven to be as accurate (or more so) than the raw inverse.
+It started by using proven (high accuracy animals), but now has been shown to work well with enough animals using a random sample of the population.
+His 2014 paper introduces it and the 2016 paper explains more about why it works.